ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

     </video>
 </div>

 In other news, a new mod titled *Freeze Frame* has been added.
-It changes gameplay by making all objects in a combo load in at once, then slowly zooms in each approach circle sequentially, emulating a form low approach rate.
-Words don't really do it justice, so make sure to check it out in osu!(lazer) today if you enjoy reading challenges.
+It changes gameplay by making all objects in a combo load in at once, then slowly zooms in each approach circle sequentially, emulating a form of low approach rate.
+Words don't really do it justice, so make sure to check it out in osu!(lazer) today if you enjoy challenging your reading skills.

 Also, the leaderboards are finally visible during solo play and lazer has once again received adjustments in order to match stable and make lazer "feel" the same as stable.